GENIVI/eclipse_install_automation/README.md

 Automated Eclipse/Franca environment installation
 =================================================

-Scripts related to [Franca IDL](https://github.com/franca/franca) installation.
+Scripts related to automating eclipse package installation, originally used to set up Franca IDL](https://github.com/franca/franca) environment but could be modified for other purposes.

 VM or bare metal?
 -----------------